KimDog-Studios/Maxi-Installer-Windows/README.md

 4. Updates happen weekly!
 Or even sooner if there is any major bugs etc.

 ## Thanks for using Maxi Installer:
-We aperacite you supporting up to help keep this program running!
+We aperacite you for supporting us to help keep this program running!

 Thanks: The KimDog-Studios Team!
  <img src="https://i.imgur.com/xhVJFZX.gif" width="480" height="270" />